Blog

 So how can a blue light, an orange filter, and a camera do the same job?

-It turns out a team at UCLA asked the exact same question — and published the answer in a peer-reviewed journal.
+It turns out a research team asked the exact same question a few years ago — and published the answer in a peer-reviewed journal.
+That paper is what our protocol is based on.

 Here's what they did: